Jlakshmi235/DS_Diabetes_tracking/README.md

 # smmSpr2017

+Term long project completed for EECS 510 (Social Media Mining) at Northwestern University, Spring 2017.

+Given below is a flowchart outlining the steps taken towards completing this project.

 tweepy_test.py - collects tweets using Twitter API by tracking certain keywords.

 python-twitter_test.py - collects tweets using Twitter API of specific user